Angineer/maak-tir/_campaigns/i_dream_of_pelor.md

 ## The Fourth Artifact

 As you turn a corner in the path and start to descend, the Great Arboretum opens up in front of you.
-Towering trees and unbelievable flowers overwhelm your senses.
+Towering trees and stunning flowers overwhelm your senses.

 Eventually, you end up at a cozy cabin surrounded by beautiful, flowering gardens.
 You stand and take in the impressive greenery, then you notice a small gardener bent over, tending to the plants.
 As you approach and call out, the gardener stands up.
 You see that it is a male half-elf.
 He takes his time standing up, not because he's tired, but because he is very intentional about his movements.
 He looks old and his skin is leathery from the sun; you might even say he has a "weathered" appearance.